barshakc/Habit-Tracker/ANSWERS.md

 ## 4. AI usage

-I used Claude to generate the initial structure — the full HTML skeleton, CSS grid layout, date utility functions, and localStorage persistence pattern.
-Here are the specific changes I made to the AI output:
+I used Claude to help with some of the boilerplate — the initial HTML skeleton, CSS grid structure, and the localStorage read/write pattern.
+Here are the places where I changed what it gave me:

-**Change 1 — Switched from innerHTML string concat with template literals to a centralized `render()` function with event delegation.**
+**Change 1 — Event delegation instead of per-element listeners.**
-The AI's first version attached `addEventListener` directly to every cell and button during render, which meant re-attaching dozens of listeners on every state change.
-I refactored to a single `render()` that rebuilds innerHTML, with one delegated listener on the `#app` container that checks `e.target.closest('[data-toggle]')`, `[data-edit]`, and `[data-del]`.
-This is cleaner, avoids memory leaks from stale listeners, and makes the data flow obvious: state change → `render()` → DOM reflects state.
+The first version attached addEventListener directly to each cell and button inside the render loop.
+That means every time the UI updates, you're creating and leaking dozens of listeners.
+I replaced that with a single delegated listener on the #app container that uses e.target.closest('[data-toggle]'), [data-edit], and [data-del] to figure out what was clicked.
+Cleaner, no leaks, and the data flow becomes obvious: something changes → render() runs → DOM reflects state.

-**Change 2 — Rewrote the streak calculation direction.**
+**Change 2 — Streak calculation walks backwards, not forwards.**
-Claude's first implementation walked forward from the habit's creation date to count consecutive days.
-This is O(total history length) and breaks down for habits created months ago.
-I rewrote it to walk *backwards* from today: if today is checked, count it and step back; otherwise start from yesterday.
-This is O(streak length), handles mid-day "not yet checked" correctly, and never penalizes users who haven't ticked today's box yet.
+What it gave me walked forward from the habit's creation date to count consecutive days — slow for old habits and doesn't handle gaps cleanly.
+I rewrote it to walk backwards from today: if today is checked, count it and step back one day at a time until there's a gap; if today isn't checked yet, start from yesterday.
+This way a streak you built over previous days doesn't disappear just because you haven't ticked today's box yet.

-**Change 3 — Replaced fixed grid column widths with `minmax`.**
+**Change 3 — Grid columns use minmax instead of fixed pixel widths.**
-The AI used `grid-template-columns: 200px repeat(7, 60px) 70px` with fixed pixel widths.
-On a 360px phone, this overflows the viewport and creates horizontal scroll on the whole page.
-I changed the name column to `minmax(140px, 220px)` and day columns to `1fr`, then override the name column to `minmax(90px, 120px)` at narrow breakpoints.
-The `1fr` columns divide available space equally, so the grid always fits the viewport width.
+It gave me grid-template-columns: 200px repeat(7, 60px) 70px.
+On a 360px phone that overflows the viewport and causes the whole page to scroll horizontally.
+I changed the name column to minmax(140px, 220px) and the day columns to 1fr, then tighten the name column further in the mobile media query.
+The 1fr columns divide whatever space is left equally, so the grid always fits the screen width.

+**Change 4 - Hover state on unchecked cells shows a ghost, not a filled circle.**
+The original hover filled the circle fully green, which made it look like the habit was already checked.
+I changed unchecked hover to show the ring at reduced opacity and slightly scaled up — a ghost preview of what clicking will do.
+Checked cells stay full opacity at full scale.
+The difference in state is now unambiguous at a glance.

 ---